 Part 1 of this FAQ looked at the basics of thermocouples, where and why they are used, and some basic implementation issues; this part explores interface issues, cold junction compensation, and linearization.

-The thermocouple voltage is relatively small, so long leads between the thermocouple and the electronic front-end circuitry are liable to pick up noise which corrupts the signal.
+The thermocouple voltage is relatively small, so long leads between the thermocouple and the electronic front-end circuitry are liable to pick up noise that corrupts the signal.
 This interface circuitry must take the small voltage and linearly amplify it at a fixed, constant gain regardless of signal level to a higher voltage, usually up to 5 to 10 V at maximum.
 The amplified signal can be used directly to drive a readout, or digitized and then used by software for readout or for use as a feedback signal in a closed-loop control system.

 Can thermocouples be multiplexed?